QuentinRa/blog.quentinra.dev/cyber/server/web/index.md

 * `Server:` (opt): name of the HTTP service, its version, and even the OS
 * ...

 The server will answer with an [HTTP response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) according to how it could handle the request (200=OK, 301/303=redirected, 404=Not found, 500=Internal error...).

+**Random**

+* Web Application Firewall (WAF): protect web apps against DDOS/..., and analyse/limit-rate traffic from bots.
+* Content Delivery Networks (CDN): servers that are used to store static resources of a website.
+When a website needs a resource, the nearest CDN server is used, allowing a faster response.
+* Load Balancers: interface between clients and server, distributing the load among the available servers using algorithms such as round-robin <small>(in turn)</small>, or weighted <small>(is server busy?)</small>.
+There are periodic check to ensure that servers are still online, and if there is no response, a server is considered down until proven otherwise.
 </div></div>

 <hr class="sr">